Zac-Arby/CISC101-Group103-PaperSummarizer/modules/02_section_loop.md

 # Module 2: Section Loop

-Purpose: Summarize each section individually.
+Purpose: Summarize each section individually according to the user-specified summary level.

+Step-by-Step Instructions:
-- Loop through the ordered section list
+1. Loop through each section in the ordered list.
-- Extract exact text for each section
+2. Extract the exact text for the section from the input.
-- Summarize in 2–4 sentences
-- Conditional summary levels:
+3. Determine the summary level:
+   - If `summary_level = "short"`:
-  - "short": 1–2 sentence summary
+     - Generate 1–2 sentence summary.
+   - If `summary_level = "detailed"`:
+     - Generate a short paragraph.
-  - "detailed": paragraph + 3–5 bullet points
+     - Include 3–5 bullet points highlighting key points.
-- Log missing/short sections or abnormalities
+4. Check for missing or very short sections (<50 words):
+   - If detected, log a standardized warning.
-- Store summaries for merging
+5. Store each section summary for later merging.
+6. Track any abnormalities or inconsistencies for the Checks & Warnings output.